PlatformAwareProgramming/CloudClusters.jl/README.md

 ```julia
 @resume my_first_cluster
 ```
-The resuming operation starts the VM instances and creates a fresh set of worker processes, with new _pids_.
+The resuming operation starts the VM instances and creates a fresh set of worker processes, with new _PIDs_.

 > [!CAUTION]
 > ___@interrupt___ does not preserve the state of undergoing computations in the cluster, since it kills the worker processes running at the cluster nodes.
 The interruption of a cluster may be used to avoid the cost of cloud resources that are not currently being used.
 The user is responsible for saving the state of undergoing computations in a cluster to be interrupted and reloading the state after resuming, if necessary.